Dayton Drunk Driving Accident Attorney

 Even if the driver is serving a criminal sentence for your accident, you can file an insurance claim or lawsuit against him or her to receive compensatory damages.
 You can claim compensation for past and future medical expenses, lost wages, pain and suffering, permanent disability, and punitive damages for especially negligent behavior.

-Do you need an attorney for your drunk driving injuries in Dayton?
-Elk & Elk’s attorneys can help.
+Do you need a drunk driving accident lawyer in Dayton?
+Elk & Elk’s lawyers can help.
 Contact us today to schedule your free consultation at our Dayton offices.